 Research Consultancy on Disaster Risk Reduction in School Curricula in South Asian and South East Asian Countries for Plan Sweden

-David Selby and Fumiyo Kagawa have completed a December 2013/January 2014 research consultancy for Plan Sweden into disaster risk reduction (DRR) pre-school, school and post-secondary curricula in four South Asian and South East Asian countries: Bangladesh, Cambodia, Indonesia and Pakistan.
+David Selby and Fumiyo Kagawa are undertaking a December 2013/January 2014 research consultancy for Plan Sweden into disaster risk reduction (DRR) pre-school, school and post-secondary curricula in five South Asian and South East Asian countries: Bangladesh, Cambodia, Indonesia, Pakistan and Sri Lanka.

-The research involved reviewing DRR developments across the curriculum and through the grade levels as well as inter-linkages between DRR curriculum, teaching and learning and other components of a comprehensive approach to DRR in school and community (in particular safe school management and safe school infrastructural developments).
-It also explored how development agencies are contributing – and might in the future contribute – to DRR curriculum development across the four countries.
+The research involves reviewing DRR developments across the curriculum and through the grade levels as well as inter-linkages between DRR curriculum, teaching and learning and other components of a comprehensive approach to DRR in school and community (in particular safe school management and safe school infrastructural developments).
+A better understanding of how development agencies are contributing – and might in the future contribute – to DRR curriculum development is an anticipated outcome of the research.

-- An initial snowball sampling process to map out key players and stakeholders in DRR curriculum development in the four countries
+- An initial snowball sampling process to map out key players and stakeholders in DRR curriculum development in the five countries

-- A literature search and review of policy documents as well as academic and professionally-oriented literature relating to disaster risk reduction education in the four countries and regionally
+- A literature search and review of academic and professionally-oriented literature relating to disaster risk reduction education in the five countries and regionally

-- Individual interviews with experts, key players and stakeholders in disaster risk reduction curriculum development in the four countries and regionally
+- Individual and focus group interviews with experts, key players and stakeholders in disaster risk reduction curriculum development in the five countries and regionally

 - An online fact finding and perspective garnering questionnaire